nearst/laconia/packages/laconia-event/README.md

 # @laconia/event

-> 🛡️ Laconia Event - Parse and respond to incoming events with ease
+> 🛡️ Laconia Event - Parses and responds to incoming events

-See our website [@laconia/event](https://laconiajs.io/docs/api/event) for more information.
+See our [website](https://laconiajs.io) for documentation and API references.

 ## Install